 Soon after his death in 1979, the sisters spoke of the sexual abuse with one another, their parents and their grandmother for the first time.
-Family members contacted Park Avenue officials to apprise them of the misconduct, Beth Alpert Nakhai, the oldest sister, recalls.
-Abbe, the middle sister, called the Cantors Assembly, the professional organization of Conservative cantors.
-The organizations did nothing, nor did they have the mechanisms in place then to deal with the allegations.
+Family members contacted Park Avenue officials to apprise them of the alleged misconduct, Beth Alpert Nakhai, the oldest sister, recalls.
+Abbe Alpert, the middle sister, called the Cantors Assembly, the professional organization of Conservative cantors.
+The organizations did nothing, nor did they have the mechanisms in place then to deal with such allegations.

-“Every five years, I would get in a rage and I would call the C.A.,” says Abbe [who asked that her last name not be used], now 66.
+“Every five years, I would get in a rage and I would call the C.A.,” says Alpert, now 66.
 In talking to Hadassah Magazine, both she and Nakhai are speaking out publicly about their experiences for the first time.
-“I really suffered for many years and I was angry about that.
+“I really suffered for many years, and I was angry about that.
 It felt unnecessary.
 My uncle was somewhat of a celebrity in his day, and the hypocrisy really bothered me.”

-The Harvey Weinstein sexual abuse scandal, which led to the birth of the #MeToo movement in the fall of 2017, gave Abbe the impetus to try once more.
-Her aim was not only to “remove honor” from Putterman’s legacy, she says, but also to motivate the cantors’ organization to increase awareness of sexual abuse and harassment and educate its members in addressing allegations of sexual misconduct in their communities.
+The Harvey Weinstein sexual abuse scandal, which led to the birth of the #MeToo movement in the fall of 2017, gave Alpert the impetus to try once more.
+Her aim was not only to “remove honor” from Putterman’s legacy, she says, but also to motivate the cantors’ organization to increase awareness of sexual abuse and harassment and educate its members on how to address allegations of sexual misconduct in their communities.
 In December 2017, she found a champion in Alisa Pomerantz-Boro, then the newly invested—and only the second female—president of the Cantors Assembly and hazzan of Congregation Beth El in Voorhees, N.J.